It's 800-941 Sean, if you want to be a part of the program.

 Well, I love the love that I'm getting from you, and I appreciate the love.

-Um, how is business?
+How is business?

-Because I remember we spoke during COVID and we spoke once afterwards, and you know, you you guys were struggling a little bit for a while.
+And, you know, you guys were struggling a little bit for a while.

-Um I hope a lot of people from this show keep going in and saying hello to you.
+I hope a lot of people from this show keep going in and saying hello to you.

-But um it's pretty busy.
+But it's pretty busy.

-We're we're staying busy.
+We're staying busy.

-Um we're you know, my family works every day.
+My family works every day.

-We finally closed on Mondays to take a break, and we're taking Thursday off for Thanksgiving.
+We finally closed on Mondays to take a break and we're taking Thursday off for Thanksgiving.

-Everybody needs to go and have a good time there, and this would be the perfect weekend to go.
+Everybody needs to go and have a good time there.

 But you're closed on Thanksgiving Day.

-We're closed on Thanksgiving and But I hate to say it, you're missing a big day because the Giants are playing the cowboys, and I think a lot of people would want to watch it.
+But I hate to say it, you're missing a big day because the Giants are playing the Cowboys, and I think a lot of people would want to watch it and drink your specialty beers at the same time.

 Drink the beer.